anton-bregolas/ProjectDenisToolkit/README.md

 + Each color theme now has a color palette of 10 colors plus 2 variable focus colors.
 + Three experimental color themes added: Rainy theme, Rainbow theme and The Star above the Garter theme.
 + Color theme toggle button now triggers a popover offering a selection of themes.

+## App Launcher v.1.0

+[v.1.0]

++ Fetches Tracks, Collections and Tunes JSONs and assigns them to custom JSONs.
++ Reveals Search section with radio button group and search input / output.

+## Search Engine v.1.1

+[v.1.1]

++ Search Engine now searches for each individual word in search input.
++ Basic stop list of English prepositions added.
++ Keyword is omitted from a multi-word search if stop list contains it.

+[v.1.0]

++ Search split into three categories – Tracks, Collections and Tunes.
++ Radio button group checked value determines current search category.
++ Search filters through Tune Data JSON using the includes() method.
++ Search item cards are cloned and appended to Search Result section.
++ Each search item specifies search result type, name and ref. no.
++ Each search item is a button that triggers a Show Popover function.
++ Choice of functions is delegated to showPopoverHandler.

 ## List Generator v.2.0